 - Pour into greased 9 x 13 baking pan.

-- In a medium bowl, stir together butter, sugar, flour, orange juice and orange zest.
+In a medium bowl, stir together butter, sugar, flour, orange juice and orange zest.
 Drop evenly over batter and swirl with a knife to incorporate into the batter.
+This is an important step as you want to swirl it into the cake from the bottom to the top.

 - Bake for 30-36 minutes.